mai-ogiso/Ghibli_Movies_App/README.md

 ## Optimizations

 I suppose for those who are big fans of Ghibli movies and want to learn English or Japanese, this app may be a good option for learning a language.

+Like:
-Like: "spirit away" in English --> "神隠し" in Japanese
+"spirit away" in English --> "神隠し" in Japanese
+"princess" in English --> "姫" in Japanese

 When I improve this app, I would add a dictionary function that can compare/translate English with Japanese.